AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Appendix

 \textbf{Limited Training Data for NER.}\quad The simplest way to approach the problem of limited data for NER is to use dictionary based weak supervision.
 An entity dictionary is used to retrieves unlabeled sentences from a corpus and weakly label them to create additional noisy data.
 This approach suffers from low recall as the training data covers a limited number of entities.
 The models tend to bias towards the surface form of the entities it has observed in the dictionary.
 There has also been approaches to retrieve sentences from a large corpus that are similar to sentences in the low-resource corpus to enrich it.
 These self-training approaches have been shown to be effective both in extremely limited data \citep{foley2018named, sarwar2018term} as well as limited data scenario \citep{du2020self}.
+Even though these data enhancement approaches explore a corpus to find related data cases, they do not exploit the explanation-based signals that is available within the limited data.